By definition a system is "a set of principles or procedures to which something is done; an organized scheme or method".

 Manipulation of light and dark have been used in veterinary fields and farming for many years.
 For example, with horses increased light encourages a mare to ovulate and with chickens it causes them to lay eggs.

-In pigeon racing, the darkness system manipulates the length of the day to artificially bring on changes in the moult associated with winter in which pigeons only moult their small body feathers and not their primary flights.
+In pigeon racing, the darkness system manipulates the length of the day to artificially bring on changes in the moult associated with winter, during which time pigeons only moult their small body feathers and not their primary flights.